Frequestly Asked Questions

 Q: DOES THE MT.
 WASHINGTON SNOWCOACH OPERATE EVERY DAY IN THE WINTER?

-Due to ever-changing weather and terrain conditions at times on Mount Washington, we are unable to offer winter tours every day.
-Please call ahead, (603) 466-2333, or check the current day’s operating status to be sure the SnowCoach is operating on the day of your planned visit.
+We strive to operate every day in the winter.
+However, weather can sometimes halt our operations.
+Please call ahead, (603) 466-3988, or check the current day’s operating status to be sure the SnowCoach is operating on the day of your planned visit.